Resources

 Panel Exhibit: Everything You Treasure.

-The Youth Nuclear Peace Summit has been proud to host the "Everything You Treasure—For a World Free From Nuclear Weapons" every year.
-This powerful exhibition, jointly created by SGI and ICAN, first launched in Hiroshima in 2012 to commemorate the 55th anniversary of second Soka Gakkai president Josei Toda’s call for nuclear abolition.
+The Youth Nuclear Peace Summit has been proud to host the "Everything You Treasure - For a World Free From Nuclear Weapons" every year.
+This powerful exhibition was jointly created by SGI and ICAN and first launched in Hiroshima in to commemorate the 55th anniversary of second Soka Gakkai president Josei Toda’s call for nuclear abolition.

 Since then, it has traveled to international conferences, including the NPT PrepCom and the Conference on the Humanitarian Impact of Nuclear Weapons.
-Through its impactful 20 panels, divided into three sections, the exhibition explores the multifaceted threat of nuclear weapons and empowers viewers to become agents of change in the fight for a nuclear-free world.
+There are 20 panel, divided into three sections, including:

-This section celebrates past disarmament successes and inspires hope by showing how we can work together to create a future free from nuclear weapons.
+This section celebrates the progress we’ve made in nuclear disarmament - so far.
+It shows we can work together to create a future free from nuclear weapons.

 Interested in borrowing this exhibit?
 Contact us!
 We have it in English and Français.